Skip to Content

 Ground beef, onions, and garlic sautéing in a pan.

-Season with dried basil, red pepper flakes, and pepper.
-Then, stir in the pasta sauce.
+Step 4: Stir in the dried basil, red pepper flakes, black pepper, and marinara sauce.
 Simmer for 5 minutes and set it aside.

 Sauce and seasoning is added to the ground beef mixture.

-Preheat the oven to 375° F (190° C).
-Then, combine the cream cheese and egg in a blender or food processor until smooth.
+Step 5: Preheat the oven to 375°F (190°C) and combine the cream cheese and egg in a food processor until smooth.

 Mix the cream cheese and egg in a blender.

-Sprinkle the lasagna with dried basil and pepper.
-Cover the casserole dish with aluminum foil and bake for 45 minutes.
+Step 2: Top the lasagna with the remaining mozzarella cheese and grated parmesan.
+Cover the baking dish with foil and bake for 45 minutes.

 Cover the baking dish with aluminum foil.

-Drain some excess fluid and bake uncovered for another 15 minutes.
-Let the lasagna cool before serving.
+Step 3: Drain any excess fluid and bake uncovered for 15 minutes.
+Remove the lasagna from the oven and let it cool before serving.

 Bake the zucchini lasagna uncovered for the second bake.

-One of the greatest challenges when making zucchini lasagna is making sure it doesn’t result in a watery mess.
-Here are some steps to avoid making zucchini soup.
+Have you found yourself asking, why is my zucchini lasagna watery?
+One of the challenges of using zucchini to replace pasta in lasagna is avoiding a watery mess.
+Here are some steps to bypass making zucchini soup.

-This meal is a great, healthier alternative to traditional pasta lasagna.
-However, we love to add to the recipe from time to time!
-Before adding additional ingredients, consider how watery zucchini lasagna is without preparing the zucchini properly.
+Zucchini lasagna is a healthy alternative to traditional lasagna.
+However, I change the recipe from time to time!
+Before adding additional ingredients, consider how watery lasagna with zucchini is without preparing the zucchini properly.

 • Mushrooms